zerynth/docs/docs/reference/guide/docs/seqmap.md

 ### Tuples

-Tuples are immutable sequences, typically used to store collections of the terogeneous data (such as the 2-tuples produced by the `enumerate()`built-in).
+Tuples are immutable sequences, typically used to store collections of heterogeneous data (such as the 2-tuples produced by the `enumerate()`built-in).
 Tuples are also used for cases where an immutable sequence of homogeneous data is needed.

 Tuples may be constructed in a number of ways: